Gunnedah: Education

 Gunnedah has three secondary schools: Gunnedah High School, Carinya Christian school and St Mary's College.
 There are three government (Gunnedah Public School, Gunnedah South Public School, and G.S.
 Kidd Memorial School) and two non-government (St Xavier's Catholic School and Carinya Christian School) primary schools.
 A campus of the New England Institute of TAFE is also located within the town.

 Media

 Local media include the Gunnedah Times and Namoi Valley Independent newspapers and the radio stations 2MO and 2GGG.
 The Namoi Valley Independent, published by Australian Community Media, switched to a digital-only newspaper model in 2020.
 The Gunnedah Times started as a print newspaper in November 2020 and is published by the Dunnet family, of Narrabri, who also publishes the bi-weekly The Courier newspaper in Narrabri.

-2MO began broadcasting in 1930 and was only the fourth Radio Licence issued in Australia, being the first station established in Australia outside a capital city.
+Radio stations that broadcast to Gunnedah are ABC New England North West, 2YOU FM and the 2MO began broadcasting in 1930 and was only the fourth Radio Licence issued in Australia, being the first station established in Australia outside a capital city.

+Network television that is broadcast in Gunnedah are: